Mc-Zen/tidy/src/show-example.typ

   /// -> auto | str
   mode: auto,

-  /// Definitions that are made available to the entire parsed module.
-This parameter is only used internally.
+  /// This parameter is only used internally.
+Definitions that are made available to the
+  /// entire parsed module.
   /// -> dictionary
   inherited-scope: (:),

-  /// Layout function which is passed to code, the preview and all other options.
-See @show-example.options.
+  /// Layout function which is passed to code, the preview and all other options,
+  /// see @show-example.options.
   /// -> function
-  by: layout-example,
+  layout: default-layout-example,

   /// Additional options to pass to the layout function.
   /// -> any
   ..options

 ) = {
   let displayed-code = code.text
     .split("\n")